 In many cases of IBS, it was found that there was no event of physical damage to the stomach.
 It is speculated that IBS occurs when there is a disruption in the regular brain-stomach interaction.
 This disruption makes your digestive track highly sensitive, leading to indigestion, stress, and anxiety.

-Now, let’s see how yoga can help you deal with this.
+Now, let’s see how to cure ibs by yoga

 Stress and IBS are interconnected.
 Yoga calms your nerves and decreases the stress levels, working as a balm for your agitated digestive system.
 With a steady breathing pattern and a quiet mind, try the yoga poses mentioned below and relieve yourself from IBS.